Force over Distance: Chapter 41

 //What the hell?// Young asked, too astonished for anything but astonishment.

-//Hmm,// it projected. //Not sure how to respond to that one.// He could—he feel a tinge of amusement?
+Young felt a tinge of amusement from the thing.
 Its voice sounded human.
 Strange.
-Very familiar.
-Like someone he’d known with overtones of other people he’d known—there was a subliminal buzz to it.
+Familiar.
+Like someone he’d known with overtones of other people he’d known.
+There was a subliminal buzz to it.

-Sergeant Hunter Riley crouched in front of him.
-His expression open, familiar.
-Friendly, edged with the sadness the man himself had carried.
+Sergeant Hunter Riley crouched in front of him, his expression open.
+Familiar.
+Friendly.
+Edged with the sadness the man himself had carried.

 //Hi colonel,// Riley said.